 The collaborations described above may be studied as part of future work.

-5 Examples of use cases using NDT For the use cases described in this clause existing capabilities of the ZSM framework may not be enough and recommendations for new capabilities are identified in clause 6.
+5 Examples of use cases using NDT

-Editor’s Note: This clause introduces existing, emerging and future scenarios that can benefit from the NDT.
-References to and more or less detailed description of related work may be part of the sub-clauses of the scenarios, and the principles and functional requirements will be recommended base on existing service or service extensions.

-Editor’s note: This clause also introduce new scenarios that can benefit from NDT, may include (not limited to):

-Big data playback,

-Simulation verification,

-Intelligent prediction.

 5.1 Radio network energy saving

 5.1.1 Description

 The objective of energy saving is to lower OPEX for mobile operators, through the reduction of power consumption in the mobile networks that is becoming more urgent and challenging.
 One typical scenario of energy saving is to reduce (or switch-off) radio resources when the traffic demand is low, and re-activate them on a need basis.
 But, as we know, the energy saving actions may deteriorate the service experience (e.g. throughput, coverage), and it is not straightforward to evaluate the influence on service experience of energy saving actions beforehand.
 NDT provides a further way for verification of energy saving actions.